 Web Page Item Description Enable Multicast Operation Enables or disables multicast operation.
 Device Settings Priority Indicates the priority for the multicast group.
 Priority 9 is the highest (emergency streams).
 0 is the lowest (background music).
 SIP calls are considered priority 4.5 .
 See Section 2.4.9.1 , "Assigning Priority" for more details.
 Address Enter the multicast IP Address for this multicast group (15 character limit).
 Port (range can be from 2000 to 65535) Enter the port number for this multicast group (5 character limit).
 Note : The multicast ports have to be even values.
 The webpage will enforce this restriction.
-Multicast Group Name Assign a descriptive name for this multicast group (25 character limit). Веер When selected, the device will play a beep before multicast audio is sent.
+Multicast Group Name Assign a descriptive name for this multicast group (25 character limit).
 Save Click the Save button to save your configuration settings.
 Save Note: You need to reboot for changes to take effect.
 Reboot Click on the Reboot button to reboot the system.